 PEDRO REYES (1972 - )

-Pedro Reyes (b.1972, Mexico City) is a multi-faceted Mexican artist, who uses sculpture, architecture, video, performance and interactive participation to present his artistic ideas and work.
-As an important artistic figure Reyes’ work demands attention from the public for it’s strong messages and lessons for all of humanity to listen.
+Pedro Reyes (b.1972, Mexico City) is a multidisciplinary Mexican artist who uses sculpture, architecture, video, performance, and interactive participation to present his artistic ideas and work.
+As an important artistic figure, Reyes’ work demands attention from the public for its strong messages and lessons for all of humanity to listen to.
 Reyes is a conscience man who is troubled by the inequality and violence that beholds the world.
 Pedro lives and works thinking of ways to improve lives through artistic expression.
-Another way he chooses to promotes his ideals through his work is by acting as a creative polyglot, involving himself in serval mediums including sculpture.
-Performance, music and painting.
+Another way he chooses to promotes his ideals through his work is by acting as a creative polyglot, involving himself in serval mediums, including sculpture, performance, music, and painting.

-Pedro Reyes attended the Ibero-American University in Mexico City, where he was mostly focusing on architecture – with a special sensibility for the history construction.
-After graduating Reyes moved away from architecture and turned to the world of sculpture, it was this medium that allowed him to achieve the goals he was looking to achieve through art.
+Pedro Reyes attended the Ibero-American University in Mexico City, where he focused on architecture – with a particular sensibility for the construction history.
+After graduating, Reyes moved away from architecture and turned to the world of sculpture.
+It was this medium that allowed him to achieve the goals he was looking to achieve through art.

 In 2013, he presented the first edition of pUN: The People’s United Nations at Queens Museum in New York City. pUN is an experimental conference in which regular citizens act as delegates for each of the countries in the UN and seek to apply techniques and resources from social psychology, theater, art, and conflict resolution to geopolitics.

 pUN’s second edition took place at the Hammer Museum in Los Angeles (2015).
 The third General Assembly of pUN took place in December 2015 at the Museum of the 21st century in Kanazawa, Japan.
 In 2015, he received the U.S. State Department Medal for the Arts and the Ford Foundation Fellowship.
 In late 2016, he presented Doomocracy, an immersive theatre installation commissioned by Creative Time.
-He held a visiting scholar position at Massachusetts Institute of Technology’s for the fall of 2016, and he is currently conducting his residency at MIT’s CAST as the inaugural Dasha Zhukova Distinguished Visiting Artist.
-In 2018, he presented Manufacturing Mischief , a satirical puppet play featuring Noam Chomsky, Karl Marx, Ayn Rand, Elon Musk and Tiny Trump.
-Manufacturing Mischief first premiered in Boston at MIT and has been presented at Carnegie Mellon University, Canadian Stage in Toronto, The Tank in New York City and will be exhibited at Park Nights at the Serpentine Galleries in London.
+He held a visiting scholar position at Massachusetts Institute of Technology for the fall of 2016.
+He is currently conducting his residency at MIT’s CAST as the inaugural Dasha Zhukova Distinguished Visiting Artist.
+In 2018, he presented Manufacturing Mischief, a satirical puppet play featuring Noam Chomsky, Karl Marx, Ayn Rand, Elon Musk, and Tiny Trump.
+Manufacturing Mischief first premiered in Boston at MIT and has been presented at Carnegie Mellon University, Canadian Stage in Toronto, The Tank in New York City, and exhibited at Park Nights at the Serpentine Galleries in London.
 In addition to his artistic practice, Pedro Reyes has curated numerous shows and often contributes to art and architectural publications.
 He lives and works in Mexico City.

 ENQUIRE ABOUT THE DESIGNER